oliviadavis593/DemoGrocer/README.md

 curl -s "http://localhost:8000/recall/quarantined"
 # {"items":[{"product":"Whole Milk","default_code":"FF102","lot":"LOT-FF102","quantity":8.0}], "meta":{"count":1}}
 ```

+The `/dashboard/flagged` view consumes `/metrics/last_sync` and surfaces a red banner if the most recent integration sync is more than 30 minutes old, helping surface stale inventory data during reviews.

 If `out/events.jsonl` is missing or contains invalid JSON, the API returns
 `{"events": [], "meta": {"exists": false, "error": "..."} }` with a 200